-This course will prepare you for employment in a range of roles within the Sport and Physical Activity sector, which contributes approximately £40 billion to the UK economy each year and employs approximately one million people.
+This Foundation Degree in Sports Coaching course will prepare you for employment in a range of roles in the sport and physical activity sector, which contributes approximately £40 billion to the UK economy each year and employs approximately one million people.
 Designed in line with The International Council for Coaching Excellence (ICCE) coaching degree standards, this course employs a blend of technology-enhanced coaching and hands-on experience via placement modules, preparing you for a digital world and offering mentorship within professional environments.
 Our employability modules enable you to explore a career in coaching and you will have opportunities to participate in career development activities each year, networking with employers from the world of sports business and building towards obtaining the University of Wolverhampton Enterprise & Employability Award.
 This experience and these qualifications will aid in your future career planning, opening employment opportunities in a wide range of occupations.

 40 UCAS points from:

-The course incorporates technology-enhanced coaching – preparing you for a digital world (analysis, diagnosis and social media).
-Placement modules will allow you to gain hands-on experience and to receive mentorship within professional environments throughout the course.
+The Foundation Degree in Sports Coaching course incorporates technology-enhanced coaching – preparing you for a digital world (analysis, diagnosis and social media).
+Placement modules will allow you to gain hands-on experience and receive mentorship within professional environments throughout the course.

 Our employability modules enable you to explore a career in coaching and engage in career development planning that prepares you for graduate-level employment.
 Each year you will have opportunities to participate in career development activities and network with employers from the world of sports business.